arunthampi/relax/README.md

 ## Relax

-Relax is a Go-based Message Broker for Slack Bots.
+Relax is a Message Broker for Slack Bots.
 What does that mean?
 If you are running a "bot-as-a-service" for Slack, you have to maintain hundreds (if not thousands) of websocket connections and handle the deluge of events from all these connections.